Madeline-Stark/rails_api_basic_instructions/README.md

 ```
 - then run `rails s -p 3001` and go to `/users`
-- could also user Serializer
+- could also use Serializer